wxwern/cs2103t-tp/docs/UserGuide.md

 :warning: This is a warning box.
 It can be used to give more details on the warnings and limitations of features.
 </div>

-### Block for entering commands

-<code> </code> &nbsp; denotes a command or a part of a command that can be entered in Jobby.
-For example, `add --org --name Woogle` is a command. `add` is also part of a command.

 --------------------------------------------------------------------------------------------------------------------
 ## Navigating the Interface